 This new measure is accompanied by other provisions that will affect a number of aspects of the post-divorce relationships and responsibilities as follows:

 Similar to existing requirements in Autonomous Communities that have authority to implement their own version of Civil laws – such as Cataluña – any parents now transmitting divorce proceedings must also present a ‘parenting plan’ that will set-out the manner in which the children will be cared for with regard to custody and education and other aspects of the children’s well-being.
-The judge may approve the plan or order the parents to attend mediation in an attempt to resolve any differences.
+The judge may approve this parental plan or order the parents to attend mediation in an attempt to resolve any differences.
 But the bedrock shall be that the authority to make decisions regarding the children’s upbringing shall be jointly exercised by both parents.

 Dissolution of the Family Economic Unit